azureblueday/astrahub/README.md

 # Welcome to the Astra Hub repository, the best free FF2 script. 🌌

-We also offer a *lite script*, which is open source for all people to tinker with.
+We also offer a *lite script*, which is free version with no key system.

-Feel free to check out anything, access the source code of Lite in "lite.luau" The main script uses a key system but is free to use, or buy a lifetime key for only $3.99!
+The main script uses a key system but is free to use, or buy a lifetime key for only $3.99!

 **Executor Information**: